How B2B businesses leverage B2C and D2C models on commercetools

 While a business-model-agnostic approach isn’t new, the COVID-19 pandemic was the catalyst that forced B2B businesses to shift sales to eCommerce.
 Once B2B firms have their eCommerce running smoothly and they’re reaping the benefits, it only makes sense to look beyond — and realize the immense opportunities of diversification.

-Even as the lines between B2B, B2C and D2C are becoming blurry, each model has specifics that cannot be ignored which impact how eCommerce is designed, implemented and managed.
+Even as the lines between B2B, B2C and D2C become blurry, each model has specifics that can't be ignored, which impact how eCommerce is designed, implemented and managed.

 For instance, B2B buyers increasingly require a convenient and pain-free experience similar to consumer-grade shopping.
-Most also have long-standing relationships with their providers and want to be able to place recurring orders as well as receive volume discounts.
+Most also have long-standing relationships with their suppliers and want to place recurring orders as well as receive volume discounts.

 On the other hand, consumers are less likely to repeat purchases of non-commoditized products.
 Instead, they’re driven to purchase based on seasonality, instant gratification, promotions, pick-up and delivery options, free shipping, etc. Brands that deliver to these expectations are rewarded with customer loyalty.